zelikos/davincibox/README.md

 My own testing for davincibox has exclusively been with an AMD RX 6600XT GPU.
 However, other users have contributed test results here: [#21](https://github.com/zelikos/davincibox/issues/21)

+On AMD GPUs, Fusion and Fusion FX have poor performance, and may crash DaVinci Resolve and/or your GPU altogether.
+Non-Fusion effects generally work fine.

 ### DaVinci Resolve Studio

 Davincibox has had limited testing with DaVinci Resolve Studio.
 Use at your own risk.
 See [#26](https://github.com/zelikos/davincibox/issues/26)